stephanbrez/3d-food-reconstruction/README.md

 Image EXIF data commonly includes focal-length measured in milimeters.
 The pin-hole camera model requires a focal length measured in pixels.
 This conversion can be done using the camera sensor's dimensions and the image dimensions.
 Sensor measurements are often available via manufacturer specifications, but it requires the camera make and model (sometimes available in EXIF).
 Some cameras will include in the EXIF data the focal length converted to 35mm equivalent, which can be easily converted to pixels.
 All of these measurements break down if any of the data is inaccurate or missing.

 #### Depth
-Ground truth depth measurements can be gathered outside of the camera, but not within.
-Pictures taken "in the wild" will almost never have depth data measured simultaneously.
-Additionally, to accurately calculate dimensions using the pin-hole camera model, depth data needs correspond to every pixel in the ROI to create a depth-map.
+Ground truth depth measurements can be gathered using external sensors independent of the camera.
+However, pictures taken "in the wild" with "casual cameras" will rarely have depth data measured simultaneously.
+Additionally, to accurately calculate dimensions using the pin-hole camera model, depth data has to correspond to every pixel in the ROI to create a depth-map.
 This opens up areas for inaccuracies and "noise" in the depth-map.

 ## Solution

 ### Methodology
-The solution was based on a 4 key areas:
+The solution was achieved by focusing on 4 key areas:
 1. Depth map generation and scaling.
 2. Focal length estimation via known priors.
 3. Point cloud projection & measurement.